Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

 ### Deploy to Vercel

-> Deployment to Vercel is not supported yet.
+> Deployment to Vercel is not yet supported.